aaronvbrown/FocusHereApi.Solution/README.md

 #### An API for tracking upcoming classes and focusing efforts for ADHD students and their families.

+## Description
+This API allows loading of class schedules, lessons and assignments for students of middle and high school.
+Its aim is to narrow down attention demands to the most pertinent ones.

+General statements like "Catch Up On Classwork" and "Get ready for class" can be overwhelming for students with ADHD.
+This tool reduce those anxieties by showing only needed and impactful information about upcoming classes, including:
+  * lessons (with links)
+  * important assignments (with links)
+  * important calendar dates

+This is intentionally an API so that it can be consumed by varying user interfaces, including web apps and browsers.
+In the future, it may link directly to existing tools created by the student's school (Canvas, Jumprope, Etc.) in order to automate data population and feedback from educators.

 ## Technologies Used

 * [C#](https://learn.microsoft.com/en-us/dotnet/csharp/)